arnavbhatia1/CompanionMatcher/README.md

 # Companion Matcher

+## Prerequisites

+Node.js - 18.x (includes npm)

+## Get Code

+git clone <your‑repo‑url> dog‑companion‑matcher
+cd dog‑companion‑matcher

 ## Install deps

+Run installation for each sub-projects and keep the terminal sopen after completion for the next step

+### Terminal 1 – back‑end deps

-cd server && npm i
+cd server
-cd ../client && npm i
+npm install

+### Terminal 2 – front‑end deps

+cd client
+npm install

-## Run the client and server on two terminals:
+## Start the Servers

-### Terminal 1
+### Terminal 1 - API

-cd server && npm run dev
+npm run dev
+- If you want to testt he health of the host: curl http://localhost:4000/api/health

-### Terminal 2
+### Terminal 2 - React

-cd client && npm run dev
+npm run dev

-The React app will hot‑reload on localhost:5173, calling the API on localhost:4000.
+## SMmke Test the MVP

+- Enter a few traits (Labrador, Large, Friendly).
+- Click “Find Matches.”
+- You should see sample Atlanta dogs ranked with a % score.
+For right now, the dog data is hard coded, so navigate to dogs.json, add/edit entries, and save.
+Smoke test again!

-## TODO
+## TODO (For Developers)

 CUrrently, I have just hardcoded two dogs and tehir metadata.
 I need to add real data from shelters through public APIs like from Petfinder API or Atlanta shelter RSS feeds!